dpopic/java-practice/README.md

 * Arrays
 * Strings

-## What to do
+## Instructions

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install and how to install them if you wish to run the project.
+These things you need to install if you wish to run the project.

 Java IDE
 * This project was made in [Eclipse](https://www.eclipse.org/downloads/) so please install it.